Estimated reading time: 12 minutes

 To create a script, I use Google Docs.
 This allows me to collaborate with my clients.
 I often will create the script template in Google Docs, then get them to either fill out the template or put ideas in.
 From there, I’ll create the rough draft and final draft of the script.

 You can create a script format in Google Docs by creating three columns.
-Use the centre column for the script.
+Use the center column for the script.
 Put your direction or notes on the side columns.
 If you use 12 pt courier font, then every page of your script will be about 1 minute of screentime.

 Step 5: Create your Shot List